opengsn/docs/gsn-faq.md

 ## Why do I have to deposit ETH in the RelayHub? <a id="why_do_i_have_to_deposit_eth_in_the_relayhub?"></a>

-Relay providers deposit a stake in the `RelayHub` while `Paymasters` deposit a balance.
+Relay providers put a stake in the `RelayHub` while `Paymasters` deposit a balance.

 The balance deposited by `Paymasters` is used to refund relayers for the cost of relaying transactions plus a small fee so that they can cover their expenses and hopefully make a profit.

-Relay providers are required to deposit a stake into the `RelayHub` to ensure good behavior.
-In the event a relayer behaves badly (for example attempting to reuse a nonce) their deposit can be slashed and collected by other relayers which can then prove on-chain a relayers bad behavior.
+Relay providers are required to put a stake into the `RelayHub` to ensure good behavior.
+In the event a relayer behaves badly (for example attempting to reuse a nonce) their stake can be slashed and collected by other relayers by proving on-chain the relayers bad behavior.
 This system of checks and balances is one of the features that keep the GSN safe and ensures that some forms of attacks against the network do not scale.

 ## Does my app need to hold money? <a id="does_my_app_need_to_hold_money?"></a>

 No. The funds which are used by a smart contract application to pay for a user's gas costs are stored in the audited `RelayHub` contract.
-This contract is already deployed on every network (testnet, mainnet, etc..) and does not need to be managed by (d)app developers.
+This contract is already deployed on [every network (testnet, mainnet, etc..)](/networks) and does not need to be managed by (d)app developers.

-Developers need to ensure that the balance stored on RelayHub is sufficient to cover the cost of their users' transactions.
+Paymaster owners need to ensure that the balance stored on RelayHub is sufficient to cover the cost of their users' transactions.
 If there is not a sufficient balance to cover the cost of relaying transactions, no transactions will be processed for the smart contract application until the balance is increased.

-//== How do I manage this?
-//
-//OpenZeppelin has created several convenient web-based tools to manage your applications' GSN transactions.
-There is a tool for [(d)app developers](https://gsn.ethereum.org/recipients) as well as for [relayers](https://gsn.ethereum.org/relays).

 ## Does it work with other web3 providers? <a id="does_it_work_with_other_web3_providers?"></a>

-As GSN does not require a user-supplied provider such as Metamask, it will work fine with or without a user-supplied provider.
-Developers will still need to connect the (d)app to a web3 provider, for example via [Infura](https://infura.io) to receive events or query the Ethereum blockchain.
+GSN can work with any rpc provider - either injected (e.g. metamask) or web-based libraries (like portis)